Houses for Healing

 • The “hand-off” – Relay runners carry a baton that must be passed from one participant to the next in a successful and efficient “hand-off”.
 The Apostle Paul referred to our efforts on earth as participants in a race.
 As runners of a race and members of one team, we must take care in the passing of the baton.
 Once the patient is finished with their prescribed regiment of treatments, they will go back to their respective homes.
 The adopting church will partner with the Lighthouse Community to put in place a net to catch the patients at their home for ongoing love and care.

 • Personal involvement – We believe that every individual has some familiarity with what it means to be sick.
 Sickness and disease affects every family which is why Jesus always healed as there were always people who needed physical ministry so they could receive spiritual ministry.
 Sustaining the tiny houses is vitally important in ministering to the physical needs of these patients.
 We will need to pay insurance, cleaning, maintenance, etc. so, we depend on your help in caring for the sick of the Big Country.
 We are a 501C3, non-profit organization so all of the gifts received are tax-deductible.
-Please consider Houses for Healing in loving our neighbor.
+Please consider financially supporting Houses for Healing.